6 Breaststroke Drills for a Faster and More Efficient Breaststroke

 Breaststroke looks easy but it is difficult to master.
 Here are six breaststroke drills that will help you build a faster and more efficient breaststroke.

-Breaststroke might be the slowest of the four strokes, but it is the hardest to master.
 Nailing the timing, body position, and most efficient drag profile takes a lot of time.
 The timing, in particular, is something that I have struggled with over the years, and is often the key to swimming faster breaststroke.

-That’s where breaststroke drills come in.
+That’s where implementing breaststroke drills into your swim training comes in.

 Done properly, the right breaststroke drill helps you over-emphasize a part of your stroke so that you can improve your overall swimming.